-Located in Decatur, Greenwood Cemetery is rumored to be one of the most haunted locations in central Illinois.
+Located in Decatur, Greenwood Cemetery is rumoured to be one of the most haunted locations in central Illinois.
 One of the most interesting stories at Greenwood concerns the so-called “Greenwood Bride,” who wanders the grounds in her wedding dress searching for her fiancé, who was murdered by bootleggers.
 The story begins during the era of Prohibition, when many who were down and out sought to make their living in the lucrative but illicit alcohol trade.
 One young Decatur man was a whiskey runner with a beautiful fiancé.
 One evening, the young man and his bride-to-be decided to elope, but he wanted to make one last whiskey run before the wedding.
 Unfortunately, some of his business rivals caught up with him and murdered him, leaving his body in the Sangamon River.
 When his fiancé found out, she was so grief-stricken that she drowned herself in the same spot in the river.
 Her parents buried her in Greenwood Cemetery in her wedding dress.
 She now floats among the tombstones, wiping tears from her angelic face.

 9. Melody Mill Ballroom’s “Flapper Ghost”